-True eco-friendly and biodegradable plastic is marketed as being “natural” and being made from agricultural sources like corn, soybeans or wheat.
+True eco-friendly and biodegradable plastic is marketed as being “natural” and is made from agricultural sources like corn, soybeans, or wheat.

-Other types of plastics are advertised as being “sustainable” because they can be recycled into other products again and again.
+Other types of plastics are advertised as “sustainable” because they can be recycled repeatedly into other products.

 |Beeswax Wraps||Use in place of plastic wrap and cling film, cling wrap, and plastic wrap.||Easy to make, beeswax is antifungal, can be moulded into shapes to fit awkward food waste and is used in place of foil for wrapping food such as sandwiches.||If not made from just cotton and beeswax, the wraps are not fully compostable.|